gauravgitlab/HybridGame/README.md

 One system can handle all game save needs (e.g., player progress, settings, cosmetic unlocks) without duplicate logic.
 In Editor: Uses `Application.dataPath + /Progression/`, so developers can inspect and validate JSON save files directly within the Unity project folder.
 In Build: Uses `Application.persistentDataPath`, ensuring platform-safe, sandboxed file access at runtime.

+NOTE : I noticed that `GameBank` handled currency, but there wasn't a general-purpose saving mechanism for items or cosmetic progression or level progression.
+To avoid forcing flat key-based data into an unsuitable structure, I introduced a JSON-based save system scoped for player progression only, which may diverge from given game current save structure.
+If your existing `GameBank` is part of a broader saving strategy, I'd be happy to align the progression system to match it, I could’ve added something like `ProgressionBank` or `PlayerDataBank` class that follows given code style.
+I hope this is not breaking any Architectural consistency.

 ============================================================================================================
 Task 2 : Improve the game feel